Bogdan Gusiev's blog

 };

-This code bit will probably require some additional functionality to support an options but general idea is strong enough to handle all possible complexity in a future.
-Now, whenever DOM changes everything we need to do is call:
+This code bit will probably require some additional functionality to support options, but the general idea is strong enough to handle all possible complexity in the future.
+Now, whenever DOM changes, everything we need to do is call:

 Initializer.perform();